barmalei/zebkit/src/jekyll/docs.intro.md

 ## Standard zebkit packages

-Standard packages that are supplied with zebkit (embedded with "zebkit.js") are listed in the table below:
+Standard packages that are supplied with zebkit (included into "zebkit.[min.]js") are listed in the table below:

 <table class="info">
 <tr><th>Package name</th><th>Description</th></tr>